 If you are facing a Kansas DUI charge, Stolte Law, LLC may be able to help.
 Attorney Adam Stolte has an extensive track record of fighting DUI cases in court, even arguing before the Kansas Court of Appeals.
 To discuss your case with an experienced attorney, contact Stolte Law, LLC today.

-TRAINED BY LAW ENFORCEMENT
+EXTENSIVELY TRAINED BY LAW ENFORCEMENT TO SERVE YOU.

 Attorney Adam D. Stolte has been qualified by NHTSA to conduct the Standardized Field Sobriety Tests.
 These are the same tests the officer asked you to take on the side of the road including the Horizontal Gaze Nystagmus Test (Pen test), Walk and Turn, and One Leg Stand.
 With this training, Stolte Law knows exactly what the officers know - and he knows how they were trained to do it.
 If the officer made an error while conducting the tests, it could have a major impact on the results and Stolte Law will find it.

 Attorney Adam D. Stolte has also been qualified by NHTSA under the 2018 ARIDE training curriculum.
 This is the exact training course police officers go through to learn how to recognized certain signs and symptoms of drug impairment.
 The course teaches participants how officers are trained to administer and interpret the Modified Romberg Balance test and the Lack of Convergence test.
 This relatively new training gives Stolte Law an advantage over other DUI attorneys in the area.

 NATIONALLY RECOGNIZED DUI DEFENSE

 The National College for DUI Defense recently awarded Attorney Adam D. Stolte with its 2019 Appellate Advocate of the Year Award.
 Stolte is the only attorney in Kansas to be recognized for his work in DUI defense.